-Prior bootstrap-based studies have assessed the quality of estimation uncertainty in a global and often qualitative and subjective manner.
-For example, they have pointed out that estimation uncertainty is lower in the location of major coherent white matter tracts and for simulated tensors with high anisotropy, and that it is higher in voxels where more than one white matter tracts intersect \cite{jones2003determining,yuan2008note}.
+Prior bootstrap-based studies have evaluated the estimation uncertainty in a global and often qualitative and subjective manner.
+For example, they have pointed out that the estimation uncertainty is lower in the location of major coherent white matter tracts and for simulated tensors with high anisotropy, and that it is higher in voxels where more than one white matter tracts intersect \cite{jones2003determining,yuan2008note}.
 Based on similar global and/or qualitative assessments, some works have questioned the validity of estimation uncertainty with bootstrap methods in some scenarios such as oblate tensors and voxels with crossing fibers \cite{yuan2008note}.
-Moreover, most prior works have relied on simulation experiments and have used Monte Carlo methods as the gold standard for comparison \cite{zhu2008optimized,chung2006comparison,zhu2009evaluation}.
+Moreover, most of the above works relied on simulation experiments and used Monte Carlo methods as the gold standard for comparison \cite{zhu2008optimized,chung2006comparison,zhu2009evaluation}.